 - Focusing on your most passionate users

 Great marketplaces are built from the niche to the masses.
 Before approaching a broader audience, let’s start with early adopters/niche users.
 Why?
 Because when you begin going with your passionate users, they might tell you about their experience, they might give you suggestions to improve your multi store, they might introduce you to their friends.
-After a time working with them, you might accumulate enough experience to satisfy the rest of customer segmentations.
+After a time working with them, you might accumulate enough experience to satisfy the rest of the customer segmentation.
 Let’s see the case study of Esty, you can see how they have done a fantastic job of involving their buyers in the marketplace by creating a true social commerce platform.
-It can be said that Esty has built one of the strongest community among their competitor and this model helps them attract a lot of passionate users every day.
+It can be said that Esty has built one of the strongest communities among their competitor and this model helps them attract a lot of passionate users every day.

 - Believing in your vision